tedsluis/dump1090-kubernetes/README.md

 ### Create a single pod

-Prove that there are no running pods:
+Proof that there are no running pods:
 ````
 kubectl get pods
 ````